 Standard AI tools for IT work well in standard environments.
 The ceiling appears when:

-Your environment doesn’t fit the data model.
+Your environment does not fit the data model.
 AI ticket routing trained on generic IT data performs worse in environments with specialized systems, unusual workflows, or industry-specific terminology.
-A manufacturing company’s IT tickets look different from a SaaS startup’s, and the model reflects whoever trained it, not your environment.

 Your exception rate is high.
-If more than 40% of your tickets require a policy exception, escalation, or non-standard handling, automated resolution rates will be low and the ROI calculus changes.
+If a large share of tickets require policy exceptions, escalation, or non-standard handling, automated resolution rates will be low and the ROI calculus changes.

 Compliance requirements constrain integration.
-In regulated industries, healthcare IT, financial services, government contractors, data residency, audit trail, and access control requirements can make off-the-shelf cloud AI tools difficult to deploy against sensitive systems.
+In regulated industries, data residency, audit trail, and access control requirements can make off-the-shelf cloud AI tools harder to deploy against sensitive systems.

 When Custom AI Development Makes Financial Sense